wanghaisheng/flybirds-gpt/README.md

 bdd rules

-# replay the auto scripts against app or website
+# 2 replay the auto scripts against app or website

 BDD way for web
 airtest for app

+# 3 if got thousands of 1 and 2 trainning data, we may acheive from natural speech language to action

 # flybirds-gpt